bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-02-07-newsletter.md

   The separate discussions were not reconciled as of this writing.
-  Peter Todd has released an experimental [implementation][libre relay] of the replace by feerate rules.
+  Peter Todd has released an experimental [implementation][libre relay] of the replace by feerate rules. {% assign timestamp="35:21" %}

 - **Bitcoin-Dev mailing list migration update:** as of this writing, the Bitcoin-Dev mailing list is no longer accepting new emails as part of the process of migrating it to a different list server (see [Newsleter #276][news276 ml]).
-Optech will provide an update when the migration is complete.
+Optech will provide an update when the migration is complete. {% assign timestamp="51:15" %}

 ## Releases and release candidates